 People in developed countries do not think of cervical cancer as the major, global health problem that it is.
 Women in the west, for the most part, have access to life saving early detection.
 Not so for poor women living in rural areas in much of the world.
 Women who die from cervical cancer, die young, typically in their 40’s.
 These are the mothers, wives, daughters, and sisters who are pivotal to the health and wellbeing of their families and communities.

-Since 1996, more than 580 Grounds for Health trained local community health promoters have brought almost 42,000 rural women for screening by Grounds for Health-trained practitioners in 5 countries.
+Since 1996, Grounds for Health has screened 92,037 and treated 6,729 women for cervical cancer.
 When cervical cancer is detected early, it is highly treatable and associated with long survival and good quality of life.

 A woman who is screened even once in her life through a program like Grounds for Health is already 30% less likely to die from cervical cancer.
 Screened twice and her risk is reduced by 66%.
 Please help in spreading the word regarding this very important and preventable disease that affects so many women in the developing world.

 When you give to Grounds for Health, your donation may save a life, preserve a family and empower a community half way around the world.
 Women taking care of women – a powerful strategy for a better world.